Back to blog

 Standard notationPitch, rhythm, phrasing, musical literacyDoes not always tell you the easiest fingeringReading melodies, ensemble parts, and formal arrangements

-TABString and fret placementCan hide deeper rhythmic understanding if used aloneLearning riffs, fingerings, and neck layout faster
+Fretboard referenceString and fret placementCan hide deeper rhythmic understanding if used aloneChecking a fingering or neck position after reading the notes

-Notation + TAB togetherGives both musical meaning and physical placementStill needs musical judgment for phrasingBeginner-to-intermediate guitar study
+Notation plus referenceGives both musical meaning and physical placementStill needs musical judgment for phrasingBeginner-to-intermediate guitar study

 Use Melogen when you need a faster bridge from notation to practice